abhishekpathak18/examplerepo/README.md

 # examplerepo
-This Git Repository Is Just For Pratice
+This Git Repository Is Just For Pratice.
+Author - Admin